marijnh/Eloquent-JavaScript/06_object.md

 {{index "for/of loop", "iterator interface"}}

 I mentioned in [Chapter ?](data#for_of_loop) that a `for`/`of` loop can loop over several kinds of data structures.
 This is another case of polymorphism—such loops expect the data structure to expose a specific interface, which arrays and strings do.
 And you can also add this interface to your own objects!
-But before we can do that, we need to look at symbols.
+But before we can do that, we need to know what symbols are.

 ## Symbols

 When using interfaces you might run into a problem where multiple interfaces use the same property name to mean different things.
-For example, if I were to define my own interface in which the `toString` method is supposed to convert the object into a piece of yarn, it would not be possible for an object to conform to both interfaces.
+For example, if I were to define an interface in which the `toString` method is supposed to convert the object into a piece of yarn, it would not be possible for an object to conform to both that interface and the standard use of `toString`.

 That would be a bad idea, and this problem isn't that common.
 Most JavaScript programmers simply don't think about it.
 But the language